NixOS/rfcs/rfcs/0092-plan-dynamism.md

 3. Try to convince upstream tools to use Nix like CMake, Meson, etc. use Ninja.
    Rather than converting Ninja plans, we might convince those tools to have purpose-built Nix backends.
-   Language-specific package mangers that don't use Ninja today might also be modified to "let Nix do that actual building".
+   Language-specific package managers that don't use Ninja today might also be modified to "let Nix do that actual building".